jnga773/Cascade_Trajectory/BMtest/nesi-project.md

 Adding the CMake build system makes it easier to build the code without having to remember different command line options.

-On Mahuika load the CMake and compiler modules:
+On Mahuika load the CMake and compiler modules (ommitting the version will load the latest intel module):

 ```
-module load CMake intel
+module load CMake intel/2018b
 ```

 Then make a build directory (can be named anything you like) and build the code